 3. The archived unit will no longer be available in the unit planner.

-Once the stages of planning are complete, instructors can now push the unit to their classrooms (which will be non-editable in the classrooms they are pushed to). instructors can only push to the classrooms they are teaching for the same cohort subject and grade values of an academic year.
+Once the stages of planning are complete, instructors can now push the unit to the classrooms of the corresponding cohorts (which will be non-editable in the classrooms they are pushed to).
+Instructors can only push to the classrooms they are teaching for the same cohort subject and grade values of an academic year.
 Units can be pushed one at a time and a new section with the same unit title will be created in the classroom linked to the unit which can be edited / deleted in the classroom.

 Regardless of the unit stage in which material(s) are added in a unit, there should be at least 1 material present in the unit to push it to the cohort classrooms.